 - i.
 Candidate Information and Declaration - ii.
-Letter of Academic Eligibility - This must be signed by your faculty office. - You may ask your faculty advisor to sign the letter for you electronically and forward the email to the cro@su.ualberta.ca or print and attach it to your nomination package before the deadline.
+Letter of Academic Eligibility - This must be signed by your faculty office. - You must ask your faculty advisor to sign the letter for you electronically and forward the email to the cro@su.ualberta.ca or yourself.
 The C.R.O. may grant extensions in case of delays by the faculty.

-You must submit the completed nomination form (Page 5 & 6) to cro@su.ualberta.ca no later than:
+You must submit the completed nomination form (Section E) via email at cro@su.ualberta.ca no later than:

-Thursday, September 17, 2020 @ 16:00
+Monday, March 8, 2021 @ 16:00

-Only official forms will be accepted.
+Email Subject: 'Nomination Package Submission - YourName & Faculty' Only official forms will be accepted.